RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 *Problem:* When a member starts a chat with a listener who is busy or offline, the chat is in messages mode, but the member doesn't always know what this means.
 Members sometimes feel abandoned when there was in fact no live chat.
 To help set members' expectations, the proposed solution is:

 **Proposal** After a member sends the first message in messages mode, the system reminds the member that the listener might not be able to respond quickly.

-(In fact the listener might be on a long break or have left 7 Cups altogether, and it might be good to adjust the wording of the reminder to reflect this.)
+(In fact the listener might be on a long break or have left 7 Cups altogether, but this is difficult to deal with.)

 ![Screenshot](/assets/ghosts/ss12.png)
-Reminder in new message mopde conversation
+Reminder in new messages mode conversation
 {:.caption}